ClearsiteConsultants/clearsite-consultants/README.md

-# ClearSite Consultants
+# Clearsite Consultants

-Business website and client portal for ClearSite Consultants.
+Business website and client portal for Clearsite Consultants.

 This branch is a Next.js App Router implementation that includes:
 - a public marketing homepage